SuperDelphi/bingo/README.md

 ![Bingo logo](https://raw.githubusercontent.com/SuperDelphi/bingo/master/bingo.png)

 # bingo
 Your idea notebook, right in the terminal.
+This was inspired by the Eurêka CLI tool (kudos to them), but with a more straight-forward approach.

 ## Compatibility